Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Methodology for Cross-Domain Adaptation

-During the FT stage, the training strategy aims to achieve high-performance cross-domain adaptation with the absence of certain categories.
-Since the gradient w.r.t. the absent categories remain at $\nabla_{\hat{p}}\mathcal{L} = 0$ during training, the model parameters cannot be updated to facilitate feature extraction in the target domain for these categories.
-Fortunately, since the model has already learned to extract complete activity features in the PT stage, the FT stage can focus on filtering unseen target-domain interference, as even incomplete categories suffice to capture the subject-specific interference invariant to activities.
-Based on this insight, we decompose the problem into two steps: preventing catastrophic forgetting and learning additional filtering characteristics.
+\revhu{ The FT stage tackles the challenge of cross-domain adaptation in the absence of samples from certain activity categories in the target domain.
+Since no target-domain samples are available for the absent categories, standard supervised adaptation cannot directly improve target-domain feature extraction for these categories.
+Our main idea is to preserve the activity knowledge learned in PT while utilizing the available target-domain samples to learn how to filter out subject-specific interference.
+Within \name, this stage yields a target-adapted feature extractor that preserves the discriminative structure for activities learned in PT.
+The resulting representations are aligned with the source-domain anchors and are subsequently used by the composite decision strategy during inference. }

-Catastrophic forgetting~\cite{goodfellow2013empirical} is an inevitable issue in cross-domain adaptation, as the data distribution in the target domain affects the network weights, causing those related to the source domain to shift and disrupting the model's intrinsic characteristics.
-To address this issue, we employ a straightforward approach that leverages a subset of source domain data to ensure that the model retains its learned parameters during adaptation to the target domain.
-To ensure training efficiency and alleviate storage pressure, a small subset of the PT dataset, denoted as $\tilde{\mathcal{D}}^{\mathrm{PT}}$ and comparable in size to FT dataset $\mathcal{D}^{\mathrm{FT}}$, is used during the FT stage.
-Specifically, to avoid potential gradient conflicts from uncertain batches generated by randomly sampling the mixed dataset of $\tilde{\mathcal{D}}^{\mathrm{PT}}$ and $\mathcal{D}^{\mathrm{FT}}$, which may hinder training stability and convergence, we compute their losses $\tilde{\mathcal{L}}^{PT}$ and $\tilde{\mathcal{L}}^{FT}$ separately and then combine them into the final loss for the FT stage:
+Catastrophic forgetting~\cite{goodfellow2013empirical} is \revhu{a central challenge in cross-domain adaptation, as target-domain updates can distort the activity structure learned from the source domain.} \revhu{To mitigate this issue while maintaining training and memory efficiency, we retain a small subset of source-domain data, denoted as $\tilde{\mathcal{D}}^{\mathrm{PT}}$, during FT, ensuring that adaptation to the target domain preserves the activity knowledge learned in PT.} Given that the loss to be designed involves structured terms related to cluster center separation ($\mathcal{L}^{\mathrm{FE}}$ in Eqn.~\eqref{eqn:FE_loss}) and similarity ($\mathcal{L}^{\mathrm{AC}}$ in Eqn.~\eqref{eqn:loss_match}), mini-batches generated by randomly sampling the mixed dataset of $\tilde{\mathcal{D}}^{\mathrm{PT}}$ and $\mathcal{D}^{\mathrm{FT}}$ may lead to instability in optimization and convergence due to variations in the composition pattern.
+Therefore, we compute their losses $\tilde{\mathcal{L}}^{\mathrm{PT}}$ and $\tilde{\mathcal{L}}^{\mathrm{FT}}$ separately and then combine them into the final loss for the FT stage: